ROCm/k8s-device-plugin/cmd/k8s-node-labeller/README.md

 ## Deployment

 The Labeller needs to be run on all the nodes that are equipped with AMD GPU.
 The simplist way of doing so is to create a Kubernete [DaemonSet][ds], which runs a copy of a pod on all (or some) Nodes in the cluster.
 An example configuration is available [here](../../k8s-ds-amdgpu-labeller.yaml).
+This labeller required privileged container for gpu feature discovery.
+It is recommended to consult with your cluster administrator or security expert to ensure appropriate security measures are in place.

 The Labeller currently creates node label for the following AMD GPU properties: